2003 National League Championship Series: Game 5

 With the Marlins facing elimination, Josh Beckett kept them alive by dominating the Cubs, holding them to just two hits and one walk as part of his standout 2003 postseason.
-The game was scoreless until the fifth inning when Mike Lowell hit a two-run homer off of Carlos Zambrano.
-Iván Rodríguez and Jeff Conine homered in the seventh and eighth innings off of Dave Veres and Mike Remlinger, respectively.
+The game was scoreless until the fifth inning when Mike Lowell hit a two-run homer off Carlos Zambrano.
+Iván Rodríguez and Jeff Conine homered in the seventh and eighth innings off Dave Veres and Mike Remlinger, respectively.
 Even with the loss, the Cubs looked strong going back home with their two aces, Mark Prior for Game 6 and Kerry Wood, if necessary, to start Game 7.